Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Github/2-Forking-and-cloning.md

 1. On GitHub, navigate to the main page of the repository.
 2. Above the list of files, click **Code**.
 3. To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard icon to copy the URL.
-4. Open your terminal.
+4. Open your terminal within VS code.
-5. Change the current working directory to the location where you want the cloned directory.
+5. Change the current working directory to the location where you want the cloned directory using `cd ..` to navigate back a folder (if you wish), and using the file path of your choice to change directory such as:
+`cd Users\User\Documents\GitHub\Handbook` **make sure you are cloning into an empty folder!**
-6. Type `git clone`, and then paste the URL you copied earlier.
+7. Type `git clone`, and then paste the URL you copied earlier.